Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 Files updated:

-* Multirow*.uc.js: Updated multirow for FF110.
+- Multirow*.uc.js: Updated multirow for broken `--tab-growth` variable for FF113.
+- Tab-close-button-only-on-hover.as.css: Added a new CSS to show the close button on tabs only when hovering over the tabs.

-### Pre-Last update: 27/01/2023
+### Pre-Last update: 14/02/2023

 Files updated:

-* /root/*: Updated patch dependencies from xiaoxiaoflood's repository.
+- Multirow*.uc.js: Updated multirow for FF110.

 ### A note on people looking to replace some Tab Mix Plus features: